raulgrell/tick/README.md

 # Tick

 Tick is a small game engine built using the Zig programming language.
+It is meant as an educational tool and showcase of some of the capabilities of Zig.

+### Current Direction

+This is a port of an old C++ amalgam of several tutorials and miscellaneous projects.
+I am currently separating out the platform and graphics layers into reusable interfaces.

+Then the scene and layer management layers need to be cleaned up so that it can handle spatial partitioning, physics and lighting in a sensible way.

 ## Features
 - 2D Immediate Mode Renderer